Premenstrual dysphoric disorder: Mental health comorbidities

-Suicidality in Premenstrual Dysphoric Disorder
+Suicidality

 Previous links to suicidality and PMS have been made, but women with PMDD are more likely still to consider and attempt suicide even when controlling for mental health comorbidities.
 Despite the increase in suicidal ideation and attempts in this population, the data currently suggests that suicidal ideation or action is not more likely to occur during the late luteal phase when PMDD symptoms would occur.
 It is difficult to study whether treatment reduces suicidality because of the multifaceted reasons provided for suicidal ideation.
 However, treatment has been well documented to reduce physical and emotional symptoms of PMDD.

 Diagnosis

-Diagnostic criteria for PMDD are provided by a number of expert medical guides.
+Several expert medical guides provide diagnostic criteria for PMDD.
 Diagnosis can be supported by having women who are seeking treatment for PMDD use a daily charting method to record their symptoms.
 Daily charting helps to distinguish when mood disturbances are experienced and allows PMDD to be more easily distinguished from other mood disorders.
-With PMDD, mood symptoms are present only during the luteal phase, or last two weeks, of the menstrual cycle.
-While PMDD mood symptoms are of a cyclical nature, other mood disorders are variable or constant over time.
+With PMDD, mood symptoms are present only during the luteal phase, or the last two weeks, of the menstrual cycle.
+While PMDD mood symptoms are cyclical, other mood disorders are variable or constant over time.
 Although there is a lack of consensus on the most efficient instrument by which to confirm a PMDD diagnosis, several validated scales for recording premenstrual symptoms include the Calendar of Premenstrual Experiences (COPE), Daily Record of Severity of Problems (DRSP), and Prospective Record of the Severity of Menstruation (PRISM).
 In the context of research, standardized numerical cutoffs are often applied to verify the diagnosis.
-The difficulty of diagnosing PMDD is one reason that it can be challenging for lawyers to cite the disorder as a defense of crime, in the very rare cases where PMDD is allegedly associated with criminal violence.
+The difficulty of diagnosing PMDD is one reason that it can be challenging for lawyers to cite the disorder as a defense of crime in the very rare cases where PMDD is allegedly associated with criminal violence.

 DSM-5

-The DSM-5 which established seven criteria (A through G) for the diagnosis of PMDD which is paraphrased below.
+The DSM-5 established seven criteria (A through G) for the diagnosis of PMDD, which are paraphrased below.
 There is overlap between the criteria for PMDD in the DSM-5 and the criteria found in the Daily Record of Severity of Problems (DRSP).

-According to the DSM-5, a diagnosis of PMDD requires the presence of at least five of these symptoms with one of the symptoms being numbers 1–4.
+According to the DSM-5, a diagnosis of PMDD requires the presence of at least five of these symptoms, with one of the symptoms being numbers 1–4.
 These symptoms should occur during the week before menses and remit after initiation of menses.
-In order to meet criteria for the diagnosis, the symptoms should be charted prospectively for two consecutive ovulation cycles in order to confirm a temporal and cyclical nature of the symptoms.
+To meet the criteria for the diagnosis, the symptoms should be charted prospectively for two consecutive ovulation cycles to confirm the temporal and cyclical nature of the symptoms.
 The symptoms should also be severe enough to affect normal work, school, social activities, and/or relationships with others.

-The symptoms of Criteria A-C must have been met for most menstrual cycles that occurred in the preceding year, and have to have cause significant impairment in family, work, school, or social functioning.
+The symptoms of Criteria A-C must have been met for most menstrual cycles that occurred in the preceding year and must have caused significant impairment in family, work, school, or social functioning.
 (Criterion D).